alessandrorepola/floss/examples/cookiecutter/README.md

 # Cookiecutter Bug Examples

-This directory contains examples for testing PyFault with different Cookiecutter bugs.
+This directory contains examples for testing floss with different Cookiecutter bugs.
 Cookiecutter is a command-line utility that creates projects from project templates.

 ## Quick Start